sylaspg/grasp-continuum/README.md

 The GRASPC modification of GRASP has not yet been published in a scientific journal.
-Until then, if you find it useful, please consider offering us co-authorship, or cite as:
+Until then, if you find it useful, please consider offering us co-authorship or cite as:

 P. Syty, M.P.
 Piłat, J.E.
 Sienkiewicz, _GRASPC - GRASP package adapted for the generation of continuum orbitals wave functions_, https://github.com/sylaspg/grasp-continuum.git